lance116/transcript-converter/EDGE_FUNCTION_DEPLOYMENT.md

 # Supabase Edge Function Deployment Guide

-This guide explains how to deploy the `analyze-transcript` edge function to Supabase.
+This guide explains how to deploy all three Virio edge functions to Supabase:
+- **Agent 1**: `analyze-transcript` - Extracts customer preferences from transcripts
+- **Agent 2**: `generate-post` - Generates LinkedIn posts based on preferences
+- **Agent 3**: `iterate-post` - Iterates on posts based on user feedback

 ## Prerequisites